NHL Game of the Week: 2017–18 season

 (*) Designated as a Star Sunday game.

 2018–19 season

-For the first time, NBC selected two regional games which to aired it in primetime on February 2, 2019.
+For the first (and only) time, NBC selected two regional games which to aired it in primetime on February 2, 2019 dubbed as Primetime Saturday.
 Star Sunday returned on February 3, 2019, both as part of the Game of the Week and Sunday Night Hockey package.
 This marked the first and only season of Star Sunday to have its presenting sponsor; AT&T was the first presenting sponsor and they branded themselves as Star Sunday presented by AT&T.